KyleLopin/PSoC-Potentiostat/README.md

 ## v1.5 - GUI optimizations
 - refactor the USB handler in the GUI to seperate into low and high level functions
 - add more unittest to GUI
+- Change from tabs for each experiment to the user can start a new tab with the experiment type they want

 ## v1.6 - Improve hardware
 - add options to take multiple measurements at the end of the pulse to average